javascript-tutorial/server/README.md

 ./dev ru
 ```

-Running `./dev` does not watch tutorial text for changes, but reloads the server after code changes.
+Running `./dev` uses the cached version of the tutorial, it does not watch tutorial text for changes.
+But it reloads the server after code changes.
 Again, that's for developing the server code itself, not writing the tutorial.

 # TroubleShooting